fai-songprasit/fai-songprasit/README.md

 - ⚡ My current skill sets are JavaScript, React, Redux, HTML, CSS, SQLite and REST APIs

 ***Things I'm currently learning:***
-- 🌱 React Hooks
-- 🌱 C#
+- 🌱 GraphQL
-- 🌱 Vue.js
+- 🌱 TypeScript

 ***Things I'm actively working on:***
 - 🔭 Portfolio - https://fai-songprasit.herokuapp.com/
-- 🔭 Loan Calculator using react Hooks

 ***If you're wondering why there are gaps in my GitHub activity:***
 **April - July** - throughout the Enspiral Dev Academy Web Development bootcamp we often engaged in pair programming and the commits are through another student's GitHub account.
-**August - current** - currently in the process of solidifying my JavaScript techniques on Codewars and HackerRank!
+**August - October** - currently in the process of solidifying my JavaScript techniques on Codewars and HackerRank!
+**Current** - Working at Jarden Digital as a Junior Developer

 <!--